 In this article, we’ll explain what Entrepreneurs' Relief is, how it’s changing and why - in the current climate - it matters that freelancers and contractors will be able to use it going forward.

-Entrepreneur’s Relief is a tax break which means you pay a lower rate of Capital Gains Tax when selling shares in your business or disposing of it.
-In the case of many contractors, it’s a vital tax break when you stop trading and close down your personal service company.
-Assuming you meet the qualifying criteria, you’ll pay Entrepreneur’s Relief on any capital gain you recieve when dissolving your business.
+Entrepreneurs' Relief is a tax break which means you pay a lower rate of Capital Gains Tax when selling shares in your business or disposing of it.
+In the case of many contractors, it’s a vital tax break when you stop trading and close down your Personal Service Company (PSC).
+Assuming you meet the qualifying criteria, you’ll pay Entrepreneurs' Relief on any capital gain you receive when dissolving your business.
 You can claim this tax relief as many times as you like in your life up to the allowance which, as we’ll soon explain, has just been reduced to £1m.

-If you qualify for Entrepreneur’s Relief you will pay a flat rate of 10%, whereas Capital Gains Tax - a tax on profit made on the disposal of an asset - can reach 28% for higher rate taxpayers.
-So needless to say, Entrepreneur’s Relief contributes to big tax savings for freelancers and contractors who are shutting up shop.
+If you qualify for Entrepreneurs' Relief you will pay a flat rate of 10%, whereas Capital Gains Tax - a tax on profit made on the disposal of an asset - can reach 28% for higher rate taxpayers.
+So needless to say, this contributes to big tax savings for freelancers and contractors who are shutting up shop.

 Dramatically, but not to the extent where it should stop the majority of contractors benefitting from it.
 The Chancellor revealed that as of 11th March (Budget day), the lifetime allowance for Entrepreneur's Relief will fall from £10m to £1m.

 Granted, a 90% slashing of this tax break isn’t ideal, but the Chancellor did claim that “80% of small business owners are unaffected” by the changes.
 So assuming that you haven’t used up a large part of your allowance already, you should be well-placed to qualify for it when you wind down your business.